surniaulula/wpsso-google-merchant-feed/readme.txt

 A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feed add-on can also retrieve custom product information entered in the WordPress editor Document SSO metabox.
 WooCommerce variations and additional WooCommerce product attributes are fully supported.

-**A Google Merchant Feed per Language:**
+**A Google Merchant Feed for each language:**

 There are no add-on settings to configure &mdash; an XML feed for your products is automatically available for each installed WordPress language.

 After activating the add-on, see the SSO &gt; Google Merchant Feed page for the list of available XML feed URLs.

 <!-- /about -->